arla-sigl-2022/continuous-delivery/README.md

     docker run ...
 ```

-Once this is done, try out to push different versions of your `index.html` on master and this should continously deliver the new version on `http://groupeXX.arla-sigl.fr` !
+Once this is done, try out to push different versions of your `index.html` on main and this should continously deliver the new version on `http://groupeXX.arla-sigl.fr` !